Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Preliminaries

 There are a variety of GNN architectures.
-Existing formal verification works mostly focus on graph convolutional networks (GCNs) \cite{KipfW17}, which utilise a specific and fixed aggregation function and lack universality.
+Existing formal verification works mostly focus on graph convolutional networks (GCNs) \cite{KipfW17}, which rely on a specific neighbourhood aggregation scheme and their expressiveness is restricted \cite{xu2019gin}.
 In this work, we consider \emph{GraphSAGE} \cite{HamiltonYL17}, also known as \emph{Message-Passing Neural Networks (MPNNs)} \cite{GilmerSRVD17}, which are a more general GNN architecture because (i) they support the choice of multiple neighbourhood aggregation functions and (ii) the expressive power of MPNNs has been shown to encompass other popular variations such as GCNs and graph attention networks (GATs) \cite{BronsteinBCV21}.